ersanchez/notes/gpg.md

 ## Revoke Your Key

+If your key is compromised, revoke it using the revoke key you made earlier.
+This will mark the key as 'revoked' on the keyservers and _hopefully_ nobody will use it to encrypt information to send to you.

 First, import the revoke key onto your computer (and any other computers upon which your gpg key is installed).

 	$ gpg --import name-of-your-revoke-key.asc